 Financial elder abuse may also occur in subtle ways.
 For instance, undue influence may be exerted by one person over another resulting in the weaker party signing over property to the stronger party or gifting belongings or money to the stronger party.
 Similarly, a stronger party may accepts gifts from a disadvantaged party or a person that suffers a disability.

 Enduring Powers of Attorneys are a common means by which one party can access the property of another and use the other person’s money and property to benefit themselves.
-Refer to our Information Sheet on Enduring Powers of Attorney at the bottom of this page.
+Refer to our information sheet on Enduring Powers of Attorney.

 What to do about financial elder abuse?

 A situation of financial elder abuse may warrant a combination of responses.